 The Corporation had foreign currency sales and purchases, which exposed the Corporation to foreign currency risk.
-Approximately 65% and 55% of the Corporation's sales were denominated in currencies other than the functional currency of the Corporation entity making the sale, whilst almost 15% and 18% of costs were denominated in the Corporation entity's non-functional currency for the year ended December 31, 2022 and 2021.
+Approximately 74% and 65% of the Corporation's sales were denominated in currencies other than the functional currency of the Corporation entity making the sale, whilst almost both 15% of costs were denominated in the Corporation entity's non-functional currency for the year ended December 31, 2023 and 2022.
 Exchange rate exposures were managed within approved policy parameters utilizing forward foreign exchange contracts.